 The priority for property managers is certifying a renter meets all eligibility requirements under state guidelines.
 Industry credentials are valuable for building credibility with owners and investors, but optional as far as program administrators are concerned.

-Aside from the many benefits for low-income families in need of affordable housing, the LIHTC program also carries many benefits for investors and property managers.
-Here are a few reasons to consider expanding your portfolio to include more LIHTC units.
+Aside from the many benefits for low-income families in need of affordable housing, the LIHTC program also carries a wide range of benefits for investors and property managers.
+Here are a few reasons to consider expanding your portfolio to include LIHTC units.

 For property managers who operate as fee managers, offering expertise in LIHTC management means that your company can provide additional value for the owners you manage on behalf of.
 With the ability to efficiently manage complex LIHTC program requirements, not only are you creating an additional revenue opportunity, but you may also gain additional market-rate units since you also offer owners the proficiency to effectively manage their full portfolio.

 For developers and owner-operators